ssokolow/quicktile/docs/commands.rst

 ``monitor-switch-all``
 ^^^^^^^^^^^^^^^^^^^^^^

-An alias for ``monitor-next-all`` which will wrap around regardless of the value of the :ref:`MovementsWrap <MovementsWrap>` setting in the configuration file.
+An alias for :ref:`monitor-next-all <monitor-next-all>` which will wrap around regardless of the value of the :ref:`MovementsWrap <MovementsWrap>` setting in the configuration file.

 .. image:: diagrams/png/monitor-next-all.png
    :alt: diagram